Most frequently asked electric car (EV) questions

 Do electric cars have the same lifespan as petrol cars?

-With so many car brands actively pursuing the perfect EV vehicle and new models coming out all the time, the EV car that is at the top today may be very out-dated within a few years.
-In this case, its not so much a matter of if a car will successfully run for 30+ years, but if it will be supported by ever-evolving technology.
+With so many car brands actively pursuing the perfect EV vehicle and new models coming out all the time, the EV car that is at the top today may find itself outdated within a few years.

 Can electric cars go as fast as non-electric cars?